 Volunteers help assemble bags of food inside the food bank’s pantry for its clients.
 Volunteers work from 8:30-11:45 a.m. on weekdays.
 Most volunteers work 1-2 mornings per month.

-Individuals interested in volunteering are asked to call Linda Gentile, the food bank’s Office Supervisor, during business hours at 610.821.1132 for additional information.
+Individuals interested in volunteering are asked to call Diane McMenamin or Kim Schmick, the food bank’s Office Supervisors, during business hours at 610.821.1132 for additional information.
 Potential volunteers are asked to make a visit to the food bank for an informal orientation process before they begin their service.

 Special Volunteer Opportunities